moazbasheer/VM-translator/README.md

 # VM-translator
-converts vm code to assembly of hack machine code (Nand2tetris course).
+converts vm code to assembly of hack machine code.